 The most obvious indicator that a conflict discussion (and marriage) is not going to go well is the way it begins.
 When a discussion leads off with criticism and/or sarcasm (a form on contempt), it has begun with a “harsh startup.”
-The research shows that if your discussion begins with a harsh startup, it will inevitably end on a negative note.
+My research shows that if your discussion begins with a harsh startup, it will inevitably end on a negative note.
 Statistics tell the story: 96% of the time, you can predict the outcome of a conversation based on the first three minutes of the interaction.

-2. The Four Horsemen
+The Four Horsemen

 Certain kinds of negativity, if allowed to run rampant, are so lethal to a relationship that we call them the Four Horsemen of the Apocalypse.
-Usually these four horsemen clip-clop into the heart of a marriage in the following order: criticism, contempt, defensiveness, stonewalling.
+Usually these four horsemen clip-clop into the heart of a marriage in the following order: criticism, contempt, defensiveness, and stonewalling.
 Read more about The Four Horsemen and their antidotes here.

 Flooding means that your partner’s negativity – whether in the guise of criticism or contempt or even defensiveness – is so overwhelming, and so sudden, that it leaves you shell-shocked.
 A marriage’s meltdown can be predicted, then, by habitual harsh startup and frequent flooding brought on by the relentless presence of the four horsemen during disagreements.
 Although each of these factors alone can predict a divorce, they usually coexist in an unhappy marriage.
 Read more about flooding here.

 Failed Repair Attempts

 The answer is that by analyzing any disagreement a couple has, you get a good sense of the pattern they tend to follow.
 A crucial part of that pattern is whether their repair attempts succeed or fail.

 The Marriage Minute is a new email newsletter from The Gottman Institute that will improve your marriage in 60 seconds or less.
 Over 40 years of research with thousands of couples has proven a simple fact: small things often can create big changes over time.
 Got a minute?
 Sign up below.